-Crusts and sores on the outer ear flaps are common but can indicate more serious problems.
-Dogs with long floppy ears are more prone to ear infections and trauma.
+Crusts and sores on the outer ear flaps are common, but they can also be an indication of more serious problems.
+Dogs with long, floppy ears are more prone to ear infections and trauma.

 Find out how to recognize and treat some conditions that lead to ear problems so that your dog will feel better.

 Some Causes of Scabs and Crusts on Your Dog's Ear Flaps

 - Trauma secondary to aural hematoma, ear fissures, or ear margin seborrhea

 - Autoimmune disorder

 If you can determine what is causing your dog to have crusty ears, there is a lot to do at home.
 It is best, however, to make sure you get the right diagnosis from a vet, especially if the condition is persistent.

 Flystrike, or fly bite dermatitis, usually affects dogs like Siberian Huskies, German Shepherds, Akitas, and other breeds with erect ears.
 The dog will have sores and dried blood on the tips of the ears.

 It should be treated with a compound like Flys-Off that will keep the flies off of animals.
 (Flys-Off is a good repellent I use to keep the flies from biting the edges of my dogs' ears.)
 Before applying any ointments, clean the ears with soapy water and betadine from your first aid kit, then dab dry with a cotton ball.

 Flystrike can be treated at home the same way as it would be treated by your vet.
 Severe cases might also be treated with a topical antibiotic.